Your Pace. Reflections on Trail Running, and AI Empowerment

 Listening to the System: Adaptability in Running and AI

-In running, I’ve learned to listen to my body - to recognize signs of fatigue, tensions on my muscle, monitor my heart rate, and adjust my training based on how I feel.
+In running, I’ve learned to listen to my body - to recognize signs of fatigue, tensions on my muscle, monitor my heart rate and my pace, and adjust my training based on how I feel.
 This observability is critical, especially when facing the risks of injury.
-For example, I once strained a tendon in my heel because I overtrained my calf muscle without considering the impact on the rest of my leg and foot.
-I optimized locally on one muscle group, but increased the stress and pressure of the nearby tendon and muscle.
-That experience reminded me of the importance of system thinking - understanding how every part of the system (in this case, my leg and foot) interacts and contributes to overall performance.
+I once strained a tendon in my heel because I overtrained my calf muscle without considering the impact on the rest of my leg and foot.
+I optimized locally on one muscle group, but increased the stress and pressure of the nearby muscles, and strained my tendon.
+This experience reminded me of the importance of system thinking - understanding how every part of the system (in this case, my calf muscle and tendon) interacts and contributes to overall performance.

 The same principle applies to systems that use GenAI technology.
 GenAI is an enabler of systems excellence, not a standalone heroic capability.
-Its strength lies in its ability to integrate into workflows, rapid adaptability to context, and amplify the existing efforts.
-However, for GenAI to be effective, it requires end-to-end analysis of the current state such as value stream, pinpoints where the challenges are, emulate that if GenAI is applied to a particular challenge, identify which supporting areas also need to be elevated.
+Its strength lies to the degree of integrating into workflows, adaptability to context, and amplify existing capabilities.
+For GenAI to be effectively adopted, it requires end-to-end analysis of the current state such as value stream, pinpoints where the challenges are, emulate that if GenAI can apply to each challenge, prioritise according to readiness (not cost) which supporting areas need to be elevated first.
 Just as over-optimizing one part of a system (like focusing on my calf only) can lead to imbalances (straining my tendons), using GenAI without considering the broader consideration can create unexpected constraints or unintended consequences.

-Similarly, GenAI achieves its potential not through one-off implementation but part of the rhythm of the business in continuous learning and improvement.
+It amuses me when people ask about ROI, treating GenAI if as a capital asset.
+GenAI achieves its potential not through one-off implementation (CAPEX) but part of the rhythm of the business (OPEX) in continuous learning, improvement, and pivoting.
 GenAI excels when it is treated as an enabler of systemic innovation.
 Beyond program delivery, to take advantage of GenAI requires systematic pursue of excellence.

 Celebrating Milestones and Incremental Growth